 I’m probably slightly overstating things here when I say Death Spa is a movie I’ve been waiting my entire life for and now that I’ve seen it, I can rest easy knowing that I have witnessed perfection in the form of really bad cheese.
 Death Spa lines everything up that a horror fan wants, such as, hot 80s women showering nude, giant 80s bush, copious amounts of gore, training montages, 80s hacking/computer use, ghosts in the machines, women showering, boobies, a giant rubber fish attacking a person, Ken Foree, sensual asparagus eating, a completely random Mardi Gras party that looks like a Halloween Party and finally, and most importantly, women showering nude.

-One the audio side of things you have DTS-HD Master Audio 2.0, which is completely serviceable for the movie.
+On the audio side of things, you have DTS-HD Master Audio 2.0, which is completely serviceable for the movie.
 The movie’s loud blaring synth soundtrack by Peter D. Kaye fills your front speakers quite well, and all dialogue is nice and clear.